bilalakil/challenges/codechef/README.md

     ./via-docker cook77/chefsetc.py -test

-This will mount `cook77` to `/app` and then execute `/app/chefsetc.py` - similar to the local usage steps above.
+This will mount `cook77` to `/app` and then execute `./chefsetc.py` from within `/app` - achieving a result somewhat similar to the local usage steps above.

 ### Script Options